Skip Ribbon Commands

 In January 2019, his lawyers filed a petition in Seminole County asking a judge to declare him a wrongly convicted person, a step in the process to seek compenation from the state of Florida.
 In May 2019, a judge dismissed the petition as filed too late.
 Lawyers for Aguirre-Jarquin said they would appeal.

 In January 2020, his lawyers filed a federal civil rights lawsuit seeking damages for his wrongful conviction.
-At about the same two, two state legislators introduced a bill that would award Aguirre-Jarquin $720,000 in state compensation.
+At about the same time, two state legislators introduced a bill that would award Aguirre-Jarquin $720,000 in state compensation.

 – Maurice Possley